pingcap/tidb-dev-guide/src/contribute-to-tidb/write-document.md

 ### Use cherry-pick labels

-As changes to one doc version often apply to other doc versions as well, we introduce ti-chi-bot to automate the PR cherry-pick process based on cherry-pick labels.
+As changes to one documentation version often apply to other documentation versions as well, we introduce ti-chi-bot to automate the PR cherry-pick process based on cherry-pick labels.

-- If your changes apply to only one doc version, just create a PR based on the branch of the doc version.
+- If your changes apply to only one documentation version, just create a PR based on the branch of the documentation version.
 There is no need to add any cherry-pick labels.

-- If your changes apply to multiple doc versions, instead of creating multiple PRs, you can just create one PR based on the latest applicable branch, and then add one or several `needs-cherry-pick-release-<version>` labels to the PR according to the applicable doc versions.
+- If your changes apply to multiple documentation versions, instead of creating multiple PRs, you can just create one PR based on the latest applicable branch, and then add one or several `needs-cherry-pick-release-<version>` labels to the PR according to the applicable documentation versions.
 Then, after the PR is merged, ti-chi-bot will automatically create the corresponding cherry-pick PRs based on the branches of the specified versions.

-- If most of your changes apply to multiple doc versions but some differences exist among versions, besides adding the cherry-pick labels to all the target versions, you also need to add the `requires-version-specific-change` label as a reminder to the PR reviewer.
+- If most of your changes apply to multiple documentation versions but some differences exist among versions, besides adding the cherry-pick labels to all the target versions, you also need to add the `requires-version-specific-change` label as a reminder to the PR reviewer.
 After your PR is merged and ti-chi-bot creates the corresponding cherry-pick PRs, you can still make changes to these cherry-pick PRs.

 ## How to contribute